unisonweb/unison/unison-src/transcripts/pull-errors.output.md

 test/main> pull @aryairani/test-almost-empty/main a

-  I think you're wanting to merge
+  I think you're trying to merge
   @aryairani/test-almost-empty/main into the a branch, but it doesn't exist.
 If you want, you can create it with `branch.empty a`, and then `pull` again.

 test/main> pull @aryairani/test-almost-empty/main .a

-  Sorry, I wasn’t sure how to process your request.
-I think you're wanting to merge @aryairani/test-almost-empty/main into the .a namespace, but the `pull` command only supports merging into the top level of a local project branch.
+  Sorry, I'm not sure how to process your request.
+I think you're trying to merge @aryairani/test-almost-empty/main into the .a namespace, but the `pull` command only supports merging into the top level of a local project branch.